The Real Deal

 Marvin Wickham

 Providence once again provided the encounter The Sky Surfer needed.
 As I approached the house I noticed the front door was open.
 Only a screen door guarded the entry.
-As I raised my hand to knock,voice from within called, “Come on in”.
+As I raised my hand to knock, a voice from within called, “Come on in”.
 I couldn’t see anyone, so for a moment I was a bit bewildered.
 Sensing my confusion, host Marvin Wickham got up and came to the door with his dog “Rowdy”.
 He beckoned me to sit on the couch inside.
 It was a pleasant home probably originally built in the 1950’s.

 My first impression of Marvin was that he must be kin to Ben Johnson.
 He had the same “western look” and demeanor.
 His deep voice, accent, mannerisms and friendliness would have put him with Ben at the top of John Ford’s Classic Old West Casting Register.
 Marvin said he had seen me walk by the first time but was unaware I had landed my plane on the other side of the County Road.
 I pointed to the MXL out his front window about two hundred yards to the Southeast.
 He smiled and said, “Well, whataya know!
 You coulda landed next to The Church.
 I gave that property to ’em.
 Next time you can do that.”